Knowledge collapse and the epistemic commons

 6 Synthetic data, model collapse, and the feedback loop

-An obvious objection to the knowledge-collapse story: can’t AI generate its own training data and sidestep the dependence on human effort entirely?
+An obvious objection to the knowledge-collapse model: can’t AI generate its own training data and sidestep the dependence on human effort entirely?

 Sometimes, yes.
 AlphaGo Zero learned to play Go from self-play alone, with no human games at all.
 More recently, AI systems have discovered faster matrix multiplication algorithms and proved theorems by generating candidates and checking them against formal verification.
-The common thread is that these domains have an objective correctness signal — we can tell whether a proof is valid or a move wins the game without needing a human to evaluate it.
+These domains have an objective correctness signal — we can tell whether a proof is valid or a move wins the game without needing a human to evaluate it.
 In such domains, synthetic data can substitute for human-generated knowledge.
 The total stock of knowledge (human + AI-generated) stays positive even if humans stop contributing, because the AI keeps discovering things on its own.

-In domains without an objective correctness signal — open-ended text, policy advice, medical judgement, scientific interpretation — synthetic data is a different beast.
+In domains without an objective correctness signal — open-ended text, policy advice, medical judgement, legal and scientific interpretation — synthetic data is not independent from the state of the world.
 An AI trained on its own outputs has no external check on whether it’s drifting.
 Recursive self-training becomes self-referential and degrades the information environment.
-Shumailov et al. (2023) call this model collapse: each generation of model, trained on the previous generation’s outputs, loses the tails of the distribution and converges on an increasingly bland mean.
+Shumailov et al. (2023) call this model collapse: each generation of model, trained on the previous generation’s outputs, loses the tails of the distribution and converges on an something of potentially low goodness.

 7 Why learn, young humans